ply-ct/ply/docs/topics/quickstart.md

 ## Add a Request step to your flow
 The idea of Ply is to test an API by submitting HTTP requests and validating results.
 That's where Request steps come in.
-1. Switch back to Select mode by clicking on its icon in the toolbar:
+1. Switch back to Select mode using the flow toolbar dropdown:
    <img src="../img/select.png" alt="Select Mode Icon" class="icon-img" style="width:22px;">
 1. Remove the link joining Start to Stop by selecting it and hitting the Delete key.
 1. From Ply's toolbox view to the right of our diagram, drag in the step that's labeled *Request*.
 Position it somewhere